The Probate Process in California

 - All or part of the money must be turned over to a custodian under the California Uniform Transfers to Minors Act.
 The Uniform Transfers to Minors Act (UTMA) allows a minor to receive money without the aid of a guardian or trustee.
 A UTMA account allows the appointed custodian to manage the minor’s account until the latter is of age.
 UTMA also shields the minor from tax consequences on the gifts, up to a specified value.

-If the estate of a decedent is over $150,000 it will likely require a formal probate procedure.
+If the estate of a decedent who died on or before December 31, 2019 is over $150,000 it will likely require a formal probate procedure.
+If the estate of a decedent who died after December 31, 2019 is over $166,250 it will likely require a formal probate procedure.
 In that event, the court appointed personal representative of the estate must adhere to specific rules, including rules regarding distribution to minors.
 If you need the general assistance of a California probate lawyer, please contact me for a free consultation.
-You can reach me by phone at 760-989-4820, by email at [email protected] or through my online contact form.
+You can reach me by phone at (949) 243-0406, by email at [email protected] or through my online contact form.

 Disclaimer: This article is intended to provide general information.
 The content of this publication is for informational purposes only.
 Neither this publication nor its author is rendering legal or other professional advice or opinions on specific facts or matters.
 No attorney-client relationship is created by this advisory, nor by any response to the information herein, unless and until a conflicts review has been conducted by William K. Sweeney, and a written agreement containing all terms of representation has been signed.